 Pete says, “In recording, we call it red light fever”.
 Yep.
 Definitely.
 When your brain turns to mush and everything that was supposed to happen, didn’t.
 Yep, definitely an official term.
 O.G.
 Kiych, “Will you ever do a video on Stream Deck?

 I’ve been playing around with StreamYard for about a week, want to use the deck for my live stream, mainly sound effects”.
-So I have a lot of strong feelings about Stream Deck, so…
+I have a lot of strong feelings about Stream Deck, so…

 I have struggled a little bit with El Gato, and their support.
-So I had an El Gato cam link, so the capture card and it worked okay.
+I had an El Gato cam link, so the capture card and it worked okay.
 And then it just stopped working and I raged and it was particularly during the time it was just after COVID hit.

 And I was trying to live stream more and sometimes the capture card worked and sometimes it didn’t and I was making the effort to live stream early in the morning.
 And you can understand you’re already stressed in the morning, let alone the software, let alone the hardware not working on you.

 Right.
-So I contacted El Gato support and their support was as useful for telling me to turn my computer on and off again.
-So I, I really struggled with El Gato support and this went on for weeks and then I just gave up.
+I contacted El Gato support and their support was as useful for telling me to turn my computer on and off again.
+I really struggled with El Gato support and this went on for weeks and then I just gave up.
 I was like, I cannot have another conversation where you tell me to, you know, restart my computer.

 Like I can’t handle it.
-So I don’t have positive feelings or positive experiences with El Gato anymore.
-So I don’t think I can legitimately, buy a Stream Deck and not have like PTSD from how hard it was to deal with them.
+I don’t have positive feelings or positive experiences with El Gato anymore.
+I don’t think I can legitimately, buy a Stream Deck and not have like PTSD from how hard it was to deal with them.
 I’m hoping that they have gotten bette now that we’ve been quite a few months into COVID.

 I know that their support has just been slammed because you know, the number of people purchasing their products and requiring support has just, who knows.
 It’s definitely increased for the capacity that they had.
 But no, I won’t be anytime soon doing anything on stream, the El Gato Stream Deck, because I don’t really like, I don’t really like the experience that I had with El Gato.